BrunoLevy/learn-fpga/FemtoRV/FIRMWARE/LiteX/DemoBundle/README.md

  |                      |            |           |             |             |                   |
  | vexriscv imac        | rv32imac   |   7.987   |  3848       |  3304       | 1116              |
  | vexriscv_smp         | rv32imafd  | 124.121   |  7292       |  7524       | 8377              |

+(note: since I estimated the weight of the SOC and subtracted it, these numbers are probably wrong, especially for SERV that is super small, and that has probably at least 200 raytsones density I'd have expected).